Suhanigarg70/Suhanigarg70/README.md

 - 👋 Hi, I’m @Suhanigarg70
+- Currently working at Coredge as an Intern.
-- 👀 I’m interested in interships
+- 👀 I’m interested in learning new technologies and gaining new experiences.
-- 🌱 I’m currently learning web development,c,c++,python
+- 🌱 I’m currently learning Python, Machine Learning, Web development, C and Linux.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on ML and front-end projects.
 - 📫 How to reach me contact no:+91 7464881980, email-id:suhani.21b1531016@abes.ac.in
-- Student at ABES Engineering College,Ghaziabad.
+- Studying at ABES Engineering College, Ghaziabad.
-- 2nd year B.Tech Computer Science
+- 4th year student pursuing B.Tech Computer Science
 - Specialization in Artificial Intelligence& Machine Learning

-I am an dedicated , responsible and disciplined person how is looking for gaining knowledge and experience.
+I am a dedicated, responsible and disciplined person looking to gain knowledge and experience.
-To get to know the corporate world and its working so that in future i can gain a place in it of my own.